yumimobi/YumiMediationSDK-Unity-wiki/English/RewardVideo(en).md

 This guide shows you how to integrate rewarded video ads from YumiMediationSDK into a Unity app.

 # Prerequisites
-Complete [Get Started](https://github.com/yumimobi/YumiMediationSDK-Unity/wiki/GetStarted).
+Complete [Get Started](https://github.com/yumimobi/YumiMediationSDK-Unity/wiki/GetStarted(en)).
 Your Unity app should already have the YumiMediationSDK Unity plugin imported.

 # Get reference to singleton instance
 The first step toward displaying a reward video ad is to get a reference to the singleton `YumiRewardVideoAd` instance.
-This reference can be retrieved by calling `YumiRewardVideoAd.Instance()`.
+This reference can be retrieved by calling `YumiRewardVideoAd.Instance`.

 ```C#
 using YumiMediationSDK.Api;